tart/tart-mailer/README.rst

 Execute the scripts under the db directory on PostgreSQL in order.
 Change the secrets on db/003-emailHash.sql before.
 Execute the only the new scripts ones if you are upgrading.

+Test the web server for users:

+./userweb.py --debug

-Test the web server:
+Test the web server for administrators:

-./webserver.py --debug
+./adminweb.py --debug

 Test sending a mail: